MaxwellLei/GeoChemistry-Nexus/web/docs/Roadmap.md

 # 🛣️ Roadmap

-# 当前
+# Current

-- [x] 持续更新常见地质，地球化学图解
+- [x] Continuously update common geological and geochemical diagrams
-- [ ] 持续更新常见的地质温度计，压力计
+- [ ] Continuously update common geothermometers and geobarometers
-- [ ] 地质年代学数据绘图
+- [ ] Geochronology data plotting

-# 计划中
+# Planned

-- [ ] 科研社区内容建设：我们将搭建一个专属科研社区，支持科研人员上传与分享自主制作的科研图解。同时，社区将配备问题反馈区及论坛讨论模块，便于成员互动交流、经验传递与方案改进。
+- [ ] **Research Community Construction**: We will build a dedicated research community to support researchers in uploading and sharing self-made scientific diagrams.
+The community will also be equipped with an issue feedback area and forum discussion modules to facilitate member interaction, experience sharing, and solution improvement.
-- [ ] 扩展地球化学计算工具：根据用户需求，不断更新与完善地球化学相关的科学计算方法，提供更丰富的计算功能，支持多样化的科研应用场景。
+- [ ] **Expand Geochemical Calculation Tools**: Based on user needs, we will continuously update and improve scientific calculation methods related to geochemistry, providing richer calculation functions to support diverse scientific research application scenarios.
-- [ ] 机器学习数据分析功能：未来的软件版本将引入常用机器学习算法，辅助开展地球化学数据分析，为科研人员提供高效的智能化数据处理能力。
+- [ ] **Machine Learning Data Analysis**: Future software versions will introduce common machine learning algorithms to assist in geochemical data analysis, providing efficient and intelligent data processing capabilities for researchers.
-- [ ] “新图解”式机器学习模型支持：随着大数据与机器学习的快速发展，许多模型已成为新的“判别图解”工具。软件将内置可扩展接口，支持快速加载与训练此类模型，科研人员无需掌握机器学习或 Python 等技术，避免安装繁杂的配置环境，即可直接应用“新图解”进行分析与判别。
+- [ ] **"New Diagram" Style Machine Learning Model Support**: With the rapid development of big data and machine learning, many models have become new "discriminant diagram" tools.
+The software will include built-in extensible interfaces to support the rapid loading and training of such models.
+Researchers can directly apply "new diagrams" for analysis and discrimination without needing to master machine learning or technologies like Python, avoiding complex configuration environments.
-- [ ] AI 智能助手：借助内置帮助文档与知识嵌入大模型的技术，AI 助手在第一阶段即可根据科研人员提供的关键词与需求，生成针对性解决方案；在第二阶段，将进一步实现自动化的数据处理与分析，简化科研操作流程，提升工作效率。
+- [ ] **AI Intelligent Assistant**: Leveraging built-in help documentation and knowledge-embedded large model technology, the AI assistant will be able to generate targeted solutions based on keywords and needs provided by researchers in the first phase; in the second phase, it will further realize automated data processing and analysis, simplifying scientific research workflows and improving efficiency.